 It will also incorporate improved fuel dump capability to dump fuel in-flight in emergency situations and aerial refuelling capability to refuel other naval aircraft based on the aircraft carrier.

 Cockpit and avionics

-The US Navy’s CMV-22B tiltrotor will have a night vision goggle-compatible glass cockpit, which can accommodate up to four crew members, including pilot, co-pilot, crew chief, and second air-crewman.
+The US Navy’s CMV-22B tiltrotor will have a night vision goggle-compatible glass cockpit, which can accommodate up to four crew members, including a pilot, co-pilot, crew chief and second air-crewman.
 The cockpit will incorporate four multi-function displays (MFDs) to display imagery and maps.

-A multi-sensor payload pod will be mounted beneath the aircraft nose to track and acquire targets using video tracker, electro-optical (EO) and forward-looking infrared (FLIR) cameras, which will produce high-definition real-time imagery during day and night.
+A multi-sensor payload pod will be mounted beneath the aircraft nose to track and acquire targets, using video tracker, electro-optical (EO) and forward-looking infrared (FLIR) cameras that will produce high-definition real-time imagery during day and night.

-The avionics carried by the aircraft include autopilot, a forward-looking infrared system, global positioning system (GPS), inertial navigation system (INS), tactical air navigation system (TACAN), VHF radio navigation, instrument landing system (ILS), and fly-by-wire flight control.
+The avionics carried by aircraft include autopilot, a forward-looking infrared system, global positioning system (GPS), inertial navigation system (INS), tactical air navigation system (TACAN), VHF radio navigation, instrument landing system (ILS) and fly-by-wire flight control.

 Engines and performance of CMV-22B tiltrotor aircraft

 The tiltrotor will have two rotors with three-blade propellers mounted on each wingtip.
 The propellers will be driven by two Rolls-Royce Liberty AE1107C two-shaft axial engines, each rated at 6,150shp.
 Each engine will have a 14-stage compressor, dual full authority digital engine controls (FADECs), a two-stage power turbine and a two-stage gas generator turbine.